h-hafezi/kzh_fold/src/gadgets/non_native/readme.md

 ## `non_native_affine_var.rs`

+This code has been partially borrowed from [Nexus](https://github.com/nexus-xyz/nexus-zkvm).
 This file implements an affine variable for group points where the base is in a non-native field, meaning that the constraint system operates on the scalar field `Fr` while the group points (e.g., projective coordinates) are defined over the base field `Fq`.
 The `NonNativeAffineVar` struct is not meant for arithmetic operations but for representing group points, hashing, and enforcing equality.

 Initialization of a `NonNativeAffineVar` requires two non-native field values and a boolean value.
 The boolean value takes **543** constraints, and transforming it into a vector of field elements for hashing takes **2760** constraints.